-- 1) Attend all scheduled appointments and FSS quarterly meetings; - 2) Seek and maintain suitable employment after completion of any job-training program listed on the ITSP; - 3) Complete the activities within the specified completion date as documented in the ITSP; - 4) Provide HACA with updated information about the family's participation in services related to the goals listed, and the FSS Program in order to evaluate HACA's partnerships with community organizations, private business entities, and governmental agencies.
-This could include information regarding employment, job interviews, training, educational attendance and other FSS services and activities; - 5) Comply with the terms of the Housing Lease Agreement; - 6) Fulfill the family obligation requirements under the Public Housing, Project Based Rental Assistance Program and Housing Choice Voucher Rental Programs.
+- Attend all scheduled appointments and FSS meetings with frequency determined by FSS Coordinator - 2) Seek and maintain suitable employment after completion of any job-training program listed on the ITSP; - 3) Complete the activities within the specified completion date as documented in the ITSP; - 4) Provide HACA with updated information about the family's participation in services related to the goals listed, and the FSS Program in order to evaluate HACA's partnerships with community organizations, private business entities, and governmental agencies.
+This could include information regarding employment, job interviews, training, educational attendance and other FSS services and activities; - 5) Comply with the terms of the Housing Lease Agreement; The Housing Authority of the City of Austin

+- 6) Fulfill the family obligation requirements under the Public Housing, Project Based Rental Assistance Program and Housing Choice Voucher Rental Programs.
 This includes reporting changes in residency, family composition, or income to HACA; and - 7) Become free of welfare assistance and remain welfare-free for at least 12 consecutive months prior to expiration date of the FSS CoP.